rochefort-lab/fissa/README.md

 ### Installation on Windows
 #### Basic prerequisites
 Download and install, in the following order:
-* Microsoft Visual C++ Compiler for Python 2.7: <https://www.microsoft.com/en-us/download/details.aspx?id=44266>
+* (for Python 2.7 only) Microsoft Visual C++ Compiler for Python 2.7: <https://www.microsoft.com/en-us/download/details.aspx?id=44266>

-* Python 2.7 Anaconda as the Python environment, available from
+* Python 2.7 or 3.5+ (recommended) Anaconda as the Python environment, available from
 <https://www.anaconda.com/download/>.